 My partner and I have a 16 hectare organic farm in Cooktown.

-We have many pet animals including a dog, two horses, chickens and ducks.
+We have many pet animals including three dogs, two horses, a lamb, rescued miniature pig, chickens and ducks.

 I am a wildlife carer so we currently have orphaned native animals which we need help caring for.
 The number varies depending on releases.
-Currently we have 12 joeys, 1 magpie goose, curlew, dino bird (AKA - Friar bird) in care.
-Have gap in helping July until September 2019.
+Currently we have 12 joeys, 1 magpie goose, 2 curlews, Frogmouth in care.

 I am a teacher and Rick is a builder so you will be home alone at times.
-Help needed gardening and feeding the orphans.
+Help needed gardening, housework and feeding the orphans.

 Help in the house

 You will be able to experience life on a typical Australian farm.
 Help with daily chores including feeding animals.
 Home cooked meals include traditional Australian meals such as camp oven stew and dumplings, chicken curry made from fresh herbs, fresh vegetables and seasonal fruit.
 Historical Cooktown is 20km away and offers many tourist attractions.
 There is an opportunity to go fishing in our boat depending on the weather.
 Great bird watching and walks along the river.